eavm512/ME396P-F2022-G03/Standards/ReadMe.md

 - makes the note that True is "full" (there's a bike in the bay) and False is an open available bay

 # brainstorm data structure
--meeting images from our first large brainstorm on how to structure the project
+- meeting images from our first large brainstorm on how to structure the project

 # comm_simulation
 - initial sketch on how to sort data from bluetooth from sensor